lisyarus/blog/_posts/2022-07-30-point-light-attenuation.md

 Use can play with all this functions [here](https://www.desmos.com/calculator/3si5gqopde).

-This type of function is usually presented in APIs/engines in a slightly different, arguably cleaner form:
+This type of function is usually presented in APIs/engines in a slightly different, arguably cleaner form (but with less intuitive parameters):

 <center><img src="https://latex.codecogs.com/png.latex?%5Cdpi%7B120%7D%20%5Clarge%20%5Cfrac%7B1%7D%7BC_0%20&plus;%20C_1%20d%20&plus;%20C_2%20d%5E2%7D"></center><br/>